Zen AI (ZENAI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Zen AI Historical Price

-According to the latest data gathered on Zen AI live price page, the current price of Zen AI is 0.00260077USD.
-The circulating supply of Zen AI(ZENAI) is 999.38M ZENAI , giving it a market capitalization of $2.60M.
+According to the latest data gathered on Zen AI live price page, the current price of Zen AI is 0.000911USD.
+The circulating supply of Zen AI(ZENAI) is 0.00 ZENAI , giving it a market capitalization of $0.00.

 The Zen AI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ZENAI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.